 And then there are 30!
 Two new schools open: Cristo Rey Jesuit Milwaukee High School and Cristo Rey Dallas College Prep.

 In August 2015, Cristo Rey Jesuit High School in Chicago participates in a virtual conversation with Pope Francis in anticipation of his historic trip to the United States.
 The ABC News special program airs on “20/20.”

 Two new schools open: Cristo Rey Baton Rouge Franciscan High School and Cristo Rey Tampa High School.

 The Wilson Sheehan Foundation awards a three-year gift totaling $2.4 million to launch College Initiatives 360, a multi-pronged program aimed at increasing college completion by for Cristo Rey graduates.

 Board of Directors elects W. Nicholas Howley, Chief Executive Officer and Chairman of the Board of Directors of Transdigm Group, Inc. as the organization's Board Chair.

 Elizabeth Goettl named Network President and CEO.

 Growth plan approved for 50 schools serving 20,000 in the decade ahead.

-Three new schools open: Cristo Rey Oklahoma City Catholic High School, Cristo Rey De La Salle Easy Bay High School (Oakland), and Cristo Rey Fort Worth High School.
+Three new schools open: Cristo Rey Oklahoma City Catholic High School, Cristo Rey De La Salle East Bay High School (Oakland), and Cristo Rey Fort Worth High School.